lextm/jekyll-theme-chirpy/_posts/2008-4-4-tdd-ioc-and-mock-framework.md

 Now came the Mock Framework.
 Although there is a lot of mock framework available for NUnit, I just simply picked up NMock (because I admire the ThoughtWorkers).
 I removed all fake classes I created and initialised a few mock objects instead.

-What’s the improvement?
+What's the improvement?
 Even though a IOTAProject instance is mocked, I used only a few lines,

 ``` csharp
 IOTAProject mockProject = mocks.NewMock();